pingyu0803/AgedCareLLMEvaluation/README.md

 This repository contains all necessary components to implement and evaluate a Retrieval-Augmented Generation (RAG) pipeline using large language models (LLMs) for information extraction from unstructured Electronic Health Records (EHRs) in Residential Aged Care.

-Citation: Vithanage, D., Yu, P., Xie, Q., Xu, H., Wang, L., Deng, C. (2025) A comprehensive evaluation of large language models for information extraction from unstructured electronic health records in residential aged care.
-Computers in Biology and Medicine 197(Pt A): p.
-111013.

 ## 🔍 Overview